 This study found that E. coli loading must be reduced by 81% to meet water quality standards during the recreation season.
 This required reduction will be shared among several nonpoint sources in the assessment unit, including livestock, unregulated stormwater, onsite septic systems, pet waste, and irrigated pastures.
-The single point source in the assessment unit, Jordanelle Special Service District Water Reclamation Facility, operates under a Utah Pollution Discharge Elimination System (UPDES) permit.
+The single point source with the potential to discharge E. coli into the Spring Creek Assessment Unit, Jordanelle Special Service District Water Reclamation Facility, operates under a Utah Pollution Discharge Elimination System (UPDES) permit.
 Because this facility did not start operating until a decade after the E. coli impairments were first determined, its wasteload allocation is set at its permit limits with no reduction required.
 This TMDL allocates a reserve capacity for future growth due to high development pressures in the Heber Valley area and the possible future need for a Municipal Separate Storm Sewer System (MS4) permit.

-DWQ believes $E.\ coli$ loading will be reduced and beneficial uses restored and protected with implementation of the best management practices identified in this TMDL study and a nine-element watershed plan.
+DWQ believes E. coli loading will be reduced and beneficial uses restored and protected with implementation of the best management practices identified in this TMDL study and a nine-element watershed plan.